 - Polynuclear Aromatic Hydrocarbons by GC/MS EPA Method 625 meeting EPA Method 610 HPLC low level reporting limits with the superior confirmation of analyte identification by mass spectrometer.
 How, why, and how has it worked so far.

-- What other low level GC/MS application is Possible, Explore why or why not?
+What other low level GC/MS application is possible

 - Organophosphorus Pesticides (Diazinon and Chlorpyrifos) by GC/MS EPA Method 625 meeting EPA Method 614 GC/NPD reporting limits with the confirmation of analyte identification by mass spectrometer.
 Some analytical and cost advantages, some regulatory limitations.